collective/rt.ploneversions/README.rst

 If they are not buildout will fail: a network problem can really turn out in a catastrophe!

-This already happened and there are workarounds to solve this issue:
+This already happened.
+Luckily there are workarounds to solve this issue:

 - http://devblog.4teamwork.ch/blog/2013/06/06/download-dot-zope-dot-org-is-down-how-to-fix-buildout/